d0tTino/GeneCoder/WORKFLOWS.md

 ## Decoding DNA back to a File

 ### CLI
-1. `src/cli.py` reads the FASTA file and parses it with `genecoder.formats.from_fasta`.
+1. `genecoder.cli` reads the FASTA file and parses it with `genecoder.formats.from_fasta`.
 2. If `fec=triple_repeat` is indicated, `genecoder.error_correction.decode_triple_repeat` is invoked.
 3. The primary decoding function is chosen based on the header:
    - `decode_base4_direct`